digital-asset/docs.daml.com/docs/3.1/docs/canton/usermanual/apis.rst

 that member and close the sequencer connections.
 The legitimate member automatically reconnects and obtains new tokens through the challenge-response protocol described above.

-The command to use is slightly different whether the member is a participant or a mediator, e.g.:
+The command is slightly different depending on whether the member is a participant or a mediator, for example:

 .. todo::
    Replace with references to the commands.